 - Applesauce – this recipe uses applesauce instead of eggs to bind everything together.

 - Vegetable oil – I used canola oil.
-Since there is no butter in this recipe – you use canola oil instead.
+There is no butter in this recipe – you use canola oil instead of butter.

 - White sugar – 3/4 cup of sugar lightly sweetens the quick bread.